-KODACHROME Gives you lovely full-color transparencies, which may be viewed as they are or mounted in slides for large-size projection with the Kodaslide Projector.
-Requires no extra equipment.
-Made in two types, for use outdoors and indoors.
-For miniature cameras.
+KODACHROME Yields full-color transparencies, which may be viewed as they are or mounted in slides for large-size projection.
+Requires no extra equipment for taking.
+Two types, for use outdoors and indoors.
+Miniature sizes.

-INFRA-RED Used with a red filter, such as Wratten No. 25 (A), this film minimizes the effect of atmospheric haze and increases the photographic visibility of distant objects.
-Renders skies very dark, shadows hard, trees as though snow-covered.
-For 35-millimeter cameras.
+INFRA-RED With a red filter, increases photographic visibility of distant objects.
+Renders skies dark, trees as though snow-covered.
+Miniature sizes.